zhongturtle/FCND-P4-Estimation-CPP/README.md

 1. Run scenario `10_MagUpdate`.
 This scenario uses a realistic IMU, but the magnetometer update hasn’t been implemented yet.
 As a result, you will notice that the estimate yaw is drifting away from the real value (and the estimated standard deviation is also increasing).
 Note that in this case the plot is showing you the estimated yaw error (`quad.est.e.yaw`), which is drifting away from zero as the simulation runs.
 You should also see the estimated standard deviation of that state (white boundary) is also increasing.

 2. Tune the parameter `QYawStd` (`QuadEstimatorEKF.txt`) for the QuadEstimatorEKF so that it approximately captures the magnitude of the drift, as demonstrated here:
+   - we set `QYawStd = 0.12`
 ![mag drift](images/mag-drift.png)

 3. Implement magnetometer update in the function `UpdateFromMag()`.
 Once completed, you should see a resulting plot similar to this one:

 ![mag good](images/mag-good-solution.png)
+   - we estimate yaw can be found in the state vector: ekfState(6) .
+And make sure to normalize the difference between your measured and estimated yaw

 ***Success criteria:*** *Your goal is to both have an estimated standard deviation that accurately captures the error and maintain an error of less than 0.1rad in heading for at least 10 seconds of the simulation.*